Aaron Woods (gridiron football): College career

 After playing at Santa Rosa Junior College, Woods transferred to Portland State in 2007.
 In 2008, Woods had 1,028 receiving yards and a school record 908 kickoff return yards, breaking Shaun Bodiford's record of 724 kickoff return yards in 2005.
 In 2009, Woods broke his own record with 1,314 kickoff return yards.
 Woods also holds the record for career kickoff return yards with 2,222, breaking Orshawante Bryant's 1806.

 Professional career

 UFL

 Woods played for the Sacramento Mountain Lions in 2010 and 2011.
 In 2011, he was named the UFL's special teams player of the year after leading the league with a 23.6-yard kickoff-return average.
 Woods played for the Las Vegas Locomotives in 2012.

 CFL

 Woods signed with the Winnipeg Blue Bombers on July 8, 2013.
 Woods was injured on September 1 and missed the rest of the 2013 season.
 He was released by the Blue Bombers on November 2, 2014.

+Personal life

+Woods is the owner of Grind Time Fit in Beaverton, Oregon.
+He is married and has a son.